 Its large glass windows go from floor to ceiling, revealing a spectacular view of the London skyline.
 As you stroll around, you’ll feel as though you’re not even in London anymore; covered with lush, exotic plants, this place has a complete different vibe from the rest of the city.

 Explore the entire garden to soak up and capture the city view from different angles.
 Then, you can relax with a drink on one of the many lounge chairs around (be warned, though — prices are steep here).

 While visiting right before sunset will allow you to capture the best colours of the sky, it’s also a good idea to come back late at night to get a fancy/high-end clubbing experience.
 That’s right, there will be a DJ, and one thing is for sure — dancing to a spectacular aerial view of London is an experience you won’t forget!

-🎫 Top Tip: Entrance to the Sky Garden is free, but there are limited spots available every day, so you must book your visit before you go.
-I highly recommend reserving your timeslot 2-3 weeks in advance as tickets tend to get snatched up really quickly!
-If you don’t have a reserved ticket, you can enter only after 6 pm on weekdays and 9 pm on weekends after lining up.
+🎫 Top Tip: Entrance to the Sky Garden is free, but there are limited spots available per day, so you must book your visit before you go.
+Be sure to reserve your timeslot 2-3 weeks in advance as tickets tend to get snatched up really quickly!
+If you don’t have a reserved ticket, you can enter only after 6 pm on weekdays and 9 pm on weekends after queuing.

 🗺️ Address: 1 Sky Garden Walk, London EC3M 8AF 🚇 How to get there: Take the tube to Monument Station (in Zone 1 on the Circle and District lines) and then walk for 3 mins